 It’s been a busy few months.
 An expanding in-person client load, raising 2 mini humans, countless trips to the pool, lifting, getting completely humbled while learning Brazilian Jiu Jitsu, and moving into a new home have sent my opportunities to blog into a massive nose dive.
-Let me also mention that I’m neck deep into writing a fitness eBook (to be released later this year…stay tuned).
+Let me also mention that I’m neck deep into writing a fitness eBook (available now on Amazon for Kindle or on paperback).

 So, in short, I’ve been busy doing a whole bunch of shit.
 Shit that I placed higher on my priorities than blogging.
 Family, the weight room, earning an income, launching my son across the pool, and avoiding chokes from trained killers took precedence.